i18next/i18next-scanner/README.md

 Type: `String` or `Array` Default: `['translation']`

-string or array of namespaces
+A namespace string or an array of namespaces.

 #### defaultNs